simonhw/gardening-services/README.md

 ### The Services Page
 Gardening Serives offers a number of services to their customers.
 The different services are displayed in a column on mobile and in a grid on tablet and desktop sizes.
 Each service has its own page with a full description and price breakdown.
 Each service has a unit cost depending on the type of work to be done for the customer.
-The dropdown options show the customer how much they will pay for areas of different sizes.
+The dropdown options show the customer how much they will pay for areas of different sizes. ratings only takes the number of published reviews into account

+### The reviews page
+show a paginated list of approved reviews,

+have a new page for unpublished reviews
 ### Error Pages

 ### Features to be Implemented